THE SUSHI GUIDE – A LIST OF TYPES OF SUSHI 寿司

 Ainame 鮎並 Rock Trout or Greenling It is sometimes called a ‘fat fish’ and eaten in the spring time.
 This fish lives in rocky areas exclusively near Japan and Korea.
 A family member is Hokke, or Atka Mackerel or Arabesque Greenling, which is distinguished from Ainame by having an ‘arrow shaped’ fin.

 Aji 鯵 Spanish or Horse Mackerel A medium oily fish that sushi bars serve with grated ginger and citrus sauce.
 Aji is a small fish served in the summer.
 The word means ‘taste’ in Japanese.
-Known as Jack Fish, as it is not truly a Mackerel, Aji has a yellow line running across its length.
+Known also as Jack Fish, as it is not truly a Mackerel, Aji has a yellow line running across its length.
 Aji may be infested especially in its mouth and, as such, needs to be properly cleansed.
 May be referred to as Maaji or Kuroaji.
 Aoaji is blue Aji.
+Kiaji (‘yellow aji’) is the more expensive variety that inhabits bays.

 Akaamadai 赤甘鯛 See Amadai